Kirkley Hall Campus

 The course includes health and safety, equine health and welfare, feeding and watering, tack and equipment, stable duties, feeding and watering, an introduction to lunging, handling and grooming and riding on the flat.
 You will undertake real work experience both at the college yard and in an external placement.

-Name - Level 3 Advanced Technical Extended Diploma in Equine Management (720)
+Level 3 Advanced Technical Extended Diploma in Equine Management (720 or 1080)

-The FdSc Equine Management, Training and Coaching is a Level 5 qualification, suitable for those with a strong interest in ethical horse management and training.
+The FdSc Equine Management, Training and Coaching is a Level 5 qualification studied over two years and is suitable for those with a strong interest in ethical horse management and training.
+Teaching is required on campus two days a week term-time.

 The BSc (Hons) Equine Management, Training and Coaching course has been designed to offer progression opportunities to FdSc graduates from a range of equestrian disciplines, and to permit continued development of graduate level skills.
 This is to ensure our equine graduates can support the equestrian community through a period of cultural change, brought about by growing interest in equestrianism and the social license to operate.